betchart/lasspia/README.md

 # Fast Calculation for Galaxy Two-Point Correlations

-A Python implementation of the algorithm described in [ A Computationally E cient Approach for Calculating Galaxy Two-Point Correlations](https://arxiv.org/pdf/1611.09892.pdf).
+A Python implementation of the algorithm described in [ A Computationally Efficient Approach for Calculating Galaxy Two-Point Correlations](https://arxiv.org/pdf/1611.09892.pdf).

 ## Getting Started